hexWars/hexWars/README.md

 # 🏷️About me

 - 📖: A good beginning is half done.
-- ☑️: I'm interested in in many things.
+- ☑️: I'm interested in many things.
 - 🎯: I'm currently learning Rust.
 - 📧: You can contact me through this [email](mailto:tech@sehnsucht.top).